Learning-Ant/Quiz/README.md

 # Quiz
-This repository was created for solving various kinds of java quizzes.
+This repository was created for solving various kinds of java/python/C quizzes.